ljay79/jira-tools/README.md

 [Jira Sheet Tools](https://chrome.google.com/webstore/detail/jira-sheet-tools/ncijnapilmmnebhbdanhkbbofofcniao) allows you to visualize the status of any Jira ticket you mention in a sheet.
 You can directly import entire issue lists with your Jira filters just from within Google sheet.
+NEW!
+You can create time reports for any of your users based on the Jira worklogs.

 Enter your Jira server domain and user details once, and be able to use the Jira features in any sheet at any time.
 No manual status update copy&paste anymore.